msobjdump

 DETERMINISTIC_INFO

-Indicates whether the operator is a deterministic computation.
+Whether the operator performs deterministic computation.

 • 0: non-deterministic computation.